richardteaman/gator/README.md

 ## Configuration
 Gator reads database credentials and your current user from a config file.
-The config file is: ~/.gatorconfig
+The config file is: ~/.gatorconfig.json

-currently .gatorconfig is not generated automatically (create with nano or similar) example for it provided below:
+currently .gatorconfig.json is not generated automatically (create with `nano` or similar) example for it provided below:
 {
     "db_url": "postgres://username:password@localhost:5432/gator?sslmode=disable",